 Currently fishing pink salmon in Valdez, Alaska, Kinsey graciously took the time to answer these questions while on a break.
 As a woman fisherman, she’s had first-hand experience of what it’s like and agreed to make our convo public, hoping it helps other POCFs out there, too.

 *Disclaimer: Kinsey adds that Bristol Bay is a different fishery, which may differ from her experience in Valdez.
 I’ll do my best to find a Bristol Bay woman to explain their side.
 But for now…

 Commercial Fishing Woman, Kinsey Justa Explains AK Partying

-Partying really depends on your boat, and your friends when at port.
-For the most part, at the end of the season, many folks will get together to celebrate with a barbecue or going out to the bars.
+Partying really depends on your boat and your friends when at the port.
+For the most part, at the end of the season, many folks will get together to celebrate with a barbecue or go out to the bars.
 It’s a good time to swap stories from the season and say goodbye to new friends that you’ve made.

 During fishing, I would say “partying” is minimal.
 Sure, people get together for a bonfire on the beach or maybe tie their boats up to eat dinner and watch a movie during a closed period, but keep in mind all crew are under the eyes of their captain, who is their boss at the end of the day.

 For women worried about other women, is there a reason to worry more about Alaska than other places?

 I would actually say that you can worry much less about women in Alaska than in other places.
 Men outnumber women about 3 to 1 here (in Cordova).

 During fishing season, if a guy is in contact with a woman, she is working.
 We work the same job as the men.
 At the end of the day, we are tired, dirty, and want time to ourselves.
 Bottom line: women fishermen are fishermen and are there to work.

 You mentioned having a good captain to keep people in check.
 What exactly does that mean?